 An unusual circumstance that has a low impact on the individual or group of students who are testing and has a low risk of potentially affecting student performance on the test, test security, or test validity.
 These circumstances can be corrected and contained at the state level and do not need to be reported to the Consortium.

-On page 62, examples of various incidents are provided:
+Examples of various incidents are provided:

 Student(s) making distracting gestures/sounds or talking during the test session that creates a disruption in the test session for other students.